cirosantilli/dotfiles/README.md

 There is no currently automation script for them, but we want to implement it.

+One difficulty is that the current system is hardlink based, and if you use a separate home partition hardlinks cannot be created.

 # Developing

 Whenever you make changes to the script on the host, copy and run it again on the guest with: